Why getting a mortgage may mean it’s time to consider life insurance

 What we'll cover

-How life insurance affects home buyers
+• How life insurance affects homebuyers

-An explanation of mortgage protection
+• Basics of mortgage protection insurance

 Is having life insurance when purchasing a home a good idea?

-As you’ll quickly learn, being a homeowner comes with a lot of costs.
-Beyond your mortgage, you’ll be paying for homeowner’s insurance, property taxes, maintenance and utilities.
-Life insurance may help to ensure that in the event of your death, your loved ones will still be able to cover these expenses.
+As you'll quickly learn, being a homeowner comes with a lot of costs.
+Beyond your mortgage, you'll be paying for homeowner's insurance, property taxes, maintenance and utilities.
+Life insurance may help to ensure that, in the event of your death, your loved ones will still be able to cover these expenses.

-The money can be used to help your family continue to pay the mortgage and other associated costs in your absence.
 Even if you already had life insurance prior to buying a home, it might be wise to reevaluate your needs and make necessary adjustments when you take on the financial commitment of homeownership.

 How much life insurance should I get when buying a home?